Holidays for moms just suck.

 The stress level of competing with other moms over the kids’ birthday party events and décor is too much for me.

-As a mom, it’s hard to see time and money wasted on me.
+As a mom, it’s hard to see time and money spent on me.

-I can’t get past the cost of cut flowers, a mediocre stressful dinner out, and frivolous presents that will just collect dust or get broken or lost in our many moves as a military family.
+I can’t get past the cost of cut flower arrangements, a mediocre and stressful dinner out, or frivolous presents that will just collect dust or get broken or lost in our many moves as a military family.

 I’m trying desperately to teach my kids not to feel entitled or focus on stuff.
 So I need to change my attitude when I get irritated that my day isn’t special.
 I need to adjust my expectations.